kkew3/sat-minesweeper/README.md

   just put it to the front
 - there are background windows containing distractive contents: try closing as many background windows as possible
+- you forget to activate the browser window before the program makes its first click

 There may also be unlisted causes.